vybhav72954/football_enigma/README.md

 <div align="center">
 <br>
-<sub>Non-commercial portfolio project · figures are derived aggregates · no raw data redistributed</sub>
+<sub>Sports portfolio project · Hala Madrid! · For the love of the game!</sub>
 </div>